open it

 When government agencies introduce policy or regulatory changes to tax, accounting, payroll, invoicing, superannuation or business registration processes, they often underestimate the impacts on Digital Service Providers (DSPs) who are ultimately responsible for delivering these changes.

 What may seem like a simple change or implementation for the government can amount to a multi-million dollar investment by the software industry.
-With the government increasingly relying on DSPs to deliver changes in natural business systems, they need to understand the challenges and costs from an industry perspective.
+As the government increasingly relies on DSPs to deliver changes in natural business systems, they need to understand the challenges and costs from an industry perspective.

-In this article, we delve into the costs and complexities within the DSP software development process, highlighting the importance of early and ongoing engagement with the software industry.
+In this article, we delve into the costs and complexities within each stage of the DSP software development process, highlighting the importance of early and ongoing engagement with the software industry.

 Software Development Process

-When compliance changes arise, DSPs will need to reprioritise their roadmaps.
+DSPs must reprioritise their roadmaps when compliance changes arise and develop a business case to justify investment.
 While these roadmaps are designed with a level of flexibility, compliance changes outside of regular development cycles or complex changes are disruptive and will delay a DSP's ability to deliver new products and features to customers.

 Planning